Bristol Cathedral Choral Scholarships

 The examiners reserve the right to short list applicants.

-For further information about the scholarships and their availability, contact the Bristol Cathedral Director of Music:
+For further information about the scholarships, their availability and the application process, contact the Bristol Cathedral Director of Music:

 Bristol BS1 5TJ